Lewis & Clark on

 "Sent on 4 of the best hunters in 2 canoes to proceed on a fiew miles a head and hunt untill I came up with them, after an early brackfast I proceeded on down a very crooked chanel, at 8 a.m.
 I overtook one canoe with a Deer which Collins had killed, at Meridian passed Sergt.
 Pryors camp near a high point of land on the left side which the Shoshones call the beavers head. the wind rose and blew with great violence from the S W immediately off Some high mountains covered with Snow. the violence of this wind retarded our progress very much and the river being emencely crooked we had it immediately in our face nearly every bend."

 By six p.m. they passed the Beaverhead's confluence with the Philanthropy (Ruby) River, and an hour later they reached the confluence with the Wisdom (Big Hole) River where they camped for the night.
 A bayonet and the extra canoe left behind last year were found undisturbed.
-Clark ordered the men to recover all the nails from that canoe and another they were leaving behind and to make paddles from the sides of them.
+Clark ordered the men to recover all the nails from that canoe and another they were leaving behind and to make paddles from the wood.

 Saturday July 12th, 1806